 The Student Handbook features a section titled, "How to respond if an active shooter is on campus".
 This section provided information on RUN, HIDE, FIGHT.
 Information was also provided to the students regarding how to respond when law enforcement arrives.
 There was also information included on how to recognize the signs of potential campus violence.
-In addition to this, the HCC Alert system added a new feature called Engage.
-This is an app that can be downloaded to the user's cellphone.
-This app provides a direct link to a Run/Hide/Fight video, the Standard Response Protocols, a campus map and a link to the Campus Police webpage.
-In addition to this, there is an emergency button on the phone designed to direct the user directly to Campus Police or 911.
-A message was sent out to the campus community in 2021 regarding the use of the HCC Alert Engage app.
+Each year the HCC Campus Police Department creates a Campus Safety and Emergency Preparedness brochure.
+The 2022 brochure was distributed at new student orientations and a digital copy can be found on the HCC Campus Police webpage.
+The brochure contains information on how to respond to an active assailant and the College Standard Response Protocols.
+HCC uses standard response protocols created by the "I love you guys foundation".
+Those protocols define what the threat is and what action is to be taken.
+The protocols are printed on the back of the 2022 brochure.